microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

    -  Screen reader reading will be interrupted when focus changes
    -  Only change focus synchronous to user gesture
    -  Related to [#3135](https://github.com/microsoft/BotFramework-WebChat/issues/3135)

+# Controlling the narration of activities and attachments

+> This is related to [#3360](https://github.com/microsoft/BotFramework-WebChat/issues/3360), [#3615](https://github.com/microsoft/BotFramework-WebChat/issues/3615), [#3918](https://github.com/microsoft/BotFramework-WebChat/issues/3918).

+## User story

+A bot developer want to set the narration for a message activity.
+The activity may or may not have attachments.

+For example, it is required for the following user stories:

+-  The message contains Markdown
+   -  For example, the `text` field is `"Hello, *World!*"`
+   -  Desirable: "hello world"
+   -  Undesirable: if `speak` field is not set, it will be narrated as "hello (pause) asterisk world asterisk"
+-  The message contains HTML
+   -  For example, the `text` field is `"## Exchange rate:\n\n<table><tr><th>USD</th><td>1.00</td></tr><tr><th>JPY</th><td>0.91</td></tr></table>"`
+   -  Desirable: "Exchange rate for 1 USD dollar is 0.91 Japanese yen."
+   -  Undesirable: any HTML or Markdown syntax
+-  The message contains a document, such as an insurance policy
+   -  For example, the `text` field is `"Insurance policy:"`, and the attachment contains a file named `12345678-1234-5678-abcd-12345678abcd.doc`
+   -  Desirable: "The insurance policy is ready to download."
+   -  Undesirable: any narration containing the bogus file name

+## Implementation

+Based on [Bot Framework Activity spec](https://github.com/microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md), the following fields can be used to control the narration: `speak` and `text`.

+We implemented the following logic for computing the text for screen reader:

+1. If `speak` field present
+   1. If `speak` field is not an empty string, narrate the field, don't narrate attachments
+   2. If `speak` field is an empty string, don't narrate the whole activity (treat it as `aria-hidden="true"` or `role="presentation"`)
+2. Otherwise
+   -  Narrate `text` field, followed by every attachment rendered via `attachmentForScreenReader` middleware
+   -  Note the `text` field is optional

+If `speak` field is present, the attachments will not be narrated, as stated in the [Bot Framework Activity spec](https://github.com/microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md#speak), excerpt:

+> (`speak` field) replaces speech synthesis for any content within the activity, including text, attachments, and summaries.

 # Screen reader renderer for custom activities and attachments